 The surname Millholland was first found in Thomond (Irish: Tuadh Mumhan), literally North Thomond, the pre-Norman Kingdom of Thomond, since divided between counties Limerick, Tipperary and Clare, where they held a family seat from ancient times.

-Important Dates for the Millholland family
+Early History of the Millholland family

 This web page shows only a small excerpt of our Millholland research.
 Another 92 words (7 lines of text) are included under the topic Early Millholland History in all our PDF Extended History products and printed products wherever possible.